 After years of silence from Apple about its plans for driverless technology and the possibility of an iCar, Apple CEO Tim Cook has sat down with Bloomberg to discuss the newest project at the company: autonomous driving.

 Talking about the project, Cook says that Apple is "focusing on autonomous systems" and that "it's a core technology that we view as very important.
 We sort of see it as the mother of all AI projects.
 It's probably one of the most difficult AI projects to actually work on".

 Of course, Cook wouldn't confirm or deny whether Apple is working on producing an iCar, driverless or otherwise, or whether the technology will be used by existing car manufacturers.
 "We'll see where it takes us.
 We're not really saying from a product point of view what we will do."

 According to Cook, Apple is currently focusing on everything it takes to 'view' the world around the car and understanding what it means in the context of navigation and safety.

 While this isn't confirmation that Apple is working on a car to utilise the self-driving technology, it's not a huge leap to make either.

-Head over to page 2 for a possible release date rumours, design rumours and car-related Apple patents.
+Head over to page 2 for a possible release date rumours, feature rumours, design rumours and car-related Apple patents.